• Skip to primary navigation

 • Using the tips of your fingers, gently rub together the flour and the low fat spread.
 Try not to overwork the flour and low fat spread.
 The mixture will come together to resemble fine breadcrumbs.

-• Add 1 tablespoon of cold water to the mixture.
+• Add 1 tbsp of cold water to the mixture.
 Mix the water into the flour and low fat spread mixture.
 It will start to come together into a dough.

-• Add 1 tablespoon of cold water to finish bringing together the dough.
+• Add 1 tbsp of cold water to finish bringing together the dough.
 It should be smooth but not sticky.

 • Roll the dough into a sausage and wrap in clingfilm.
 Pop it in the fridge to chill for 30 minutes, or if you are not using your dough at this point, it can be popped in the freezer for up to 1 month.